Tucker Carlson out at Fox News | News Channel 3-12

 “We thank him for his service to the network as a host and prior to that as a contributor,” Fox News said in a short statement that did not offer an explanation for his ouster, adding only that his last show was on Friday, April 21.

 Carlson, the highest-rated single host at Fox News, did not respond to multiple requests for comment.
-But, according to a person familiar with the matter, he was notified about the decision to ouster him on Monday morning.
+The decision to part ways with Carlson was made Friday evening by Fox Corporation chief executive Lachlan Murdoch and Fox News chief executive Suzanne Scott, a person familiar with the matter said.

+Carlson was informed of the decision on Monday morning, a second person familiar with the matter said.

 The announcement came one week after Fox News settled a monster defamation lawsuit with Dominion Voting Systems for $787.5 million over the network’s dissemination of election lies.
 The lawsuit had exposed Carlson disparaging colleagues.
 A lawsuit filed in March by his now-fired top booker, Abby Grossberg, also included a number of allegations of sexism on his show.